nadjazaric/curriculum-hometask/README.md

 ## Starter Code

-As you have succesfully completed the Web foundation course, you are expected to have mastered HTML and CSS, and that's is why we wont focus on these technologies that much.
-In this regard in the strater code you will found:
+As you have completed the Web foundation course, you are expected to have mastered HTML and CSS, and that's why we won't focus on these technologies that much.
+In this regard in the starter code you will find:

 - home.html with the majority of the code written
 - style.css with the majority of the code written
-- the 'css' and 'webfonts' folders with fontawesome files that are required in order to use fa-icons for like and comment action.
+- the 'CSS' and 'webfonts' folders with font awesome files that are required to use fa-icons for like and comment action.
 - spam.json files with the list of spam words
 - img folder with all the images you will need

 The rest of the files like script.js and app.py are (mostly) empty.
 Feel free to add other files (such as recent.html) as you build out the blog.

 ## Steps

 ### Wire up all the files

-Make sure that all of your html-css-js-img files are linked and connected.
+Make sure that all of your html, css, js and img files are linked and connected.
-Remember, ,css, .js and images are static files, so it is recommended to use url_for() function to handle them.
+Remember, .css, .js and images are static files, so it is recommended to use url_for() function to handle them.

 ### Render the homepage

-In the app.py you should write a home() function to render a homepage in route "/" Take some time and get familiar with the existing code, use inspect element feature to see the already build blocks on page, and understand its layout.
+In the app.py you should write a home() function to render a homepage in route "/" Take some time and get familiar with the existing code, use inspect element feature to see the already build blocks on the page, and understand its layout.
-At this point the interactions won't work, but it will have content!
+At this point, the interactions won't work, but it will have content!

 ### Hands on Javascript

-- To make a comment users have to click on comment icon which will reveal the comment section.
+- To comment users have to click on the comment icon which will reveal the comment section.
 Create a function that will display the <section class="addComment"> on click.
 - Users can like a post.
 The post already has 15 likes.
-By clicking on the heart icon, user increases the number of likes by 1.
+By clicking on the heart icon, the user increases the number of likes by 1.
 User can like a post as many time he/she wants.

 ### Add comments
 To add a comment user should enter his/her name and the content in the form fields, and click the Add comment button.

-- Extend the def home() function and write code to request users' input from form.
+- Extend the def home() function and write code to request users' input from a form.
-- Each comment is saved as a item in Python list.
+- Each comment is saved as an item in the Python list.
 - Don't forget to add a post date to each comment.
-Post date should be written in format '%Y-%m-%d'
+Post date should be written in the format '%Y-%m-%d'

 ### Show recent comments on homepage

-For each comment, following information is shown on the page:
+For each comment, the following information is shown on the page:
   - User profile default icon
   - User name
-  - Comment title (first 20 characters of the comment content)
+  - Comment Title (first 20 characters of the comment content)
   - Date
   - Comment content